Manzare Hassin Murad

-Manzare Hassin Murad is a Bangladeshi documentary filmmaker, independent producer, and activist.
-He is known for his contributions to Bangladesh’s documentary movement and service as President of the Federation of Film Societies of Bangladesh.
-His notable works include the documentaries Amader Chelera, Rokeya, and Ekhono '71.
+Manzare Hassin Murad is a Bangladeshi documentary filmmaker, independent producer, activist, and educator.
+He is known for his contributions to Bangladesh's documentary movement and service as President of the Federation of Film Societies of Bangladesh.
+His documentary works, often focusing on themes of gender, justice, and socio-political issues in Bangladesh, include the documentaries Aparajita, Our Boys, Rokeya, and 71, Still Now.
 In 2013, Bangladesh Government awarded him the Shilpakala Padak.